-Westport CEDC received a 2019 Baltimore Regional Neighborhood Initiative (BRNI) Grant for stewardship in partnership with Mount Auburn Cemetery's owners, Sharp Street UMC.
+In May 2020, Westport CEDC received a Baltimore Regional Neighborhood Initiative (BRNI) Grant for stewardship in partnership with Mount Auburn Cemetery's owners, Sharp Street UMC.
 Primarily, the CEDC's MOU with Sharp Street will allow the CEDC to assist the Church in grant management for site improvements and to better communicate the heritage and history of the historic burial ground, as outlined in recent community planning proposals.
 The BRNI funds will be used specifically to implement short-term capital infrastructure projects.
-The MOU is now being completed.
+The MOU is now complete and a project management plan being developed.

 As Sharp Street UMC permits, prospective projects could include long-term infrastructure improvements, hyper-local shepherding of volunteers to aide in groundskeepers' regular maintenance of the grounds, seasonal heritage tourism tours, and future partnerships with area educators working in African-American studies.
 To learn how you can support planning these efforts,and to learn more about the cemetery, please read the following compilation, updated June 2020: